The Valley (stadium)

-The Valley is a 27,111 capacity sports stadium in Charlton, London, England and has been the home of Charlton Athletic Football Club since the 1920s, with a period of exile between 1985 and 1992.
-It is served by Charlton railway station, which is less than a five-minute walk away from the stadium.
-An alternative route is the Jubilee line; exiting at North Greenwich, and changing for route 161, 472 and 486 buses, which stop outside the stadium.
+The Valley is a sports stadium in Charlton, London, England with a capacity of 27,111, which has been the home of Charlton Athletic Football Club since 1919, with a period of exile between 1923–24, and from 1985–1992.

+The stadium is served by Charlton railway station, which is less than a five-minute walk away from the stadium.
+An alternative is to use the Jubilee line, exiting at North Greenwich, and changing for route 161, 472 and 486 buses, which stop outside the stadium.

 History

-In Charlton's early years, the club had a nomadic existence using several different grounds between its formation in 1905 and the beginning of World War I in 1914.
-The ground dates from 1919, at a time when Charlton were moderately successful and looking for a new home.
-The club found an abandoned sand and chalk pit in Charlton, but did not have sufficient funds to fully develop the site.
+In Charlton's early years, the club had a nomadic existence, using several different grounds between its formation in 1905 and the beginning of World War I in 1914.
+The Valley dates from 1919, at a time when Charlton were moderately successful and looking for a new home.
+Fred Barned, the club’s honorary chairman, found an abandoned sand and chalk pit in Charlton, but did not have sufficient funds to fully develop the site.
 An army of volunteer Charlton supporters dug out a flat area for the pitch at the bottom of the chalk pit and used the excavated material to build up makeshift stands.
 The ground's name most likely comes from its original valley-like appearance.

-The club played its first game at the ground before any seats, or even terraces, were installed; there was simply a roped-off pitch with the crowd standing or sitting on the adjoining earthworks.
-The unique circumstances of the ground's initial construction led to an unusually intense bond between the club's supporters and the site that exists to this day.
+The club played its first game at the ground before any seats, or even terraces, were installed.
+There was simply a roped-off pitch with the crowd standing or sitting on the adjoining earthworks.
+The unique circumstances of the ground's initial construction by its supporters began an unusually intense bond between the club's supporters and the site that still exists.

 In the 1923–24 season, Charlton played at The Mount stadium in Catford but in a much more highly populated area.
-A proposed merger with Catford South End FC fell through and thus Charlton moved back to the Valley.
+A proposed merger with Catford South End FC fell through and so Charlton moved back to The Valley.

-In 1967, Len Silver the promoter at Hackney made an application to open Charlton as a British League speedway club, and plans were put forward to construct a track around the perimeter of the football pitch.
-The application to include speedway at the Valley was enthusiastically supported initially, but was eventually ruled out on the grounds of noise nuisance.
+In 1967, Len Silver the promoter at Hackney made an application to open Charlton as a British League speedway club, and plans were proposed to construct a track around the perimeter of the football pitch.
+The application was enthusiastically supported initially, but was eventually ruled out on the grounds of noise nuisance.

-For many years, the Valley was one of the largest Football League grounds in Britain, although its highest maximum capacity of 75,000 was only half the capacity of Glasgow's Hampden Park.
-However, Charlton's long absence from the top level of English football prevented much-needed renovation, as funds dried up and attendances fell.
-Charlton were relegated from the First Division in 1957 and did not return until 1986, and in 1972 were relegated to the Third Division for the first time in the postwar era.
+For many years, The Valley was one of the largest Football League grounds in Britain.
+However, Charlton's long absence from the top level of English football prevented much-needed renovation, because funds dried up and attendances fell.
+Charlton were relegated from the First Division in 1957 and did not return until 1986.
+In 1972, the club was relegated to the Third Division for the first time in the post-war era.